Italy arrests 'forger' over links to 2015 Paris attack

 Touami is suspected of being part of an Islamic State cell operating in France and Belgium with his two brothers, according to La Repubblica.

-He is alleged to have been in contact with Belgian Abdelhamid Abaaoud, an Islamic State (IS) extremist and mastermind of the Paris attacks as well as Khalid Zerkani, the jihadist preacher in Brussels who recruited scores of young Muslims as jihadist fighters to Syria, it added.
+He is alleged to have been in contact with Belgian Abdelhamid Abaaoud, an IS extremist and mastermind of the Paris attacks as well as Khalid Zerkani, the jihadist preacher in Brussels who recruited scores of young Muslims as jihadist fighters to Syria, it added.

+A source close to the French investigation, however, downplayed Touami's importance, telling AFP: "The link with the perpetrators of the attacks of November 13 is tenuous."

 - 'Forger' role -